MicroWebStacks/content-structure/README.md

 Metadata is therefore always collocated with the document row itself—no additional assets are created just to store free-form fields.

+### Ordering
+Documents also expose an `order` column.
+When you omit it, Content Structure assigns numbers per directory-and-level group using the alphabetical listing of siblings, ensuring menus can render in a predictable order.
+If you declare `order` in front matter or the folder YAML, those positions are reserved and any remaining siblings automatically fill the lowest available gaps.

 ### URL type
 Content structure allows both file and folder URL types to be used at the same time without the need of user configuration.
 If a markdown file is named `readme.md` or matches the parent directory name, it is treated as a folder document (`url_type: "dir"`); any other filename is considered a file document.